russkatz/socket-test-framework/README.md

 # socket-test-framework
 These simple scripts will test the connectivity between multiple hosts across muliple ports by trying to open a socket between every host and port combination.
+The framework consists of a python server to listen on the ports, a python client to verify it can reach the server ports, and shell scripts to manage installing/starting/stopping the framework.

 I created these scripts when I needed to verify firewalls were configured correctly before installing DSE on a locked down network with no external connectivity, no tools like nc, no compilers, and no root access.
 The only requirements are python, bash, and ssh.
 Hosts and ports are configurable so this is not limited to pre-flight checking for DSE.

 # Quick Start
 * Clone repository to machine with SSH access to all the hosts you want to test.
 Can be ran from one of the hosts being tested.